MicrosoftDocs/defender-docs/defender-endpoint/mde-sdp-strategy.md

 - Software and driver updates that are updated monthly (can potentially update kernel-mode components).
 - Security intelligence and detection logic updates that can be updated multiple times a day (updates only apply to user-mode components).

-## Monthly SDP software and drivers updates
+## Monthly SDP software and driver updates

 Defender for Endpoint releases monthly software and driver updates that add new functionality, improve existing features, and resolve bugs.